-Jill’s sense of color and composition was developed over the course of 30+ years as a commercial artist.
+Jill Nichols’ painting explores both the earthbound and outer expanses of our divine cosmos.
+Her sense of color and composition has developed over the course of 30+ years as a commercial artist.
 She earned her undergraduate degree at the University of Colorado, Boulder.
-In 2000, she set her focus to painting, at first training at the Art Students League in NYC and in 2015 earning her MFA in painting at Western Connecticut State University.
+In 2000, she set her focus on painting, at first training at the Art Students League in NYC, and in 2015 earned her MFA in painting at Western Connecticut State University.

-Jill is an adjunct professor of art at the University of New Haven and conducts international painting workshops.
-Her next Italy Workshop is scheduled for July 2021.
+Jill is an instructor at the Silvermine Art School, in New Canaan, Connecticut, and conducts painting workshops locally and abroad.
 Jill now offers videos on YouTube and holds real-time online painting critiques.

-Please leave a comment below or contact her via email.cv_jill_nichols_11_1_19web
+Please leave a comment below or contact her.